Vaccinations: Safeguarding Your Child's Future Health and Well-being

 Quick Answer

-YES, vaccinations are absolutely essential and safe for your baby - they protect against serious diseases that can be life-threatening!
+YES — vaccines are very safe and highly effective, and they protect your baby against serious, sometimes life-threatening diseases.
+Serious reactions are rare, and the benefits far outweigh the small risks.
 Vaccines (teeka) work by training your baby’s immune system to fight diseases.
-Following the recommended vaccination schedule is one of the most important things you can do to protect your child’s health.
+Following the recommended schedule is one of the most important things you can do to protect your child’s health.

 Why Vaccines are Important